jsdiazp/wordpress-docker-compose/README.md

 docker compose exec nginx -ti certbot
 ```

-**Note:** Make sure that the DNS A record for the domain and subdomains specified in the nginx server_name attribute point to the server on which you have installed this container orchestration.
+**Note:** Make sure that the `DNS A record` for the domain and subdomains specified in the nginx `server_name` attribute point to the `public IP` of the server on which you have installed this container orchestration.

 ### Enable Wordfence